Epenance/ngx-animate-in/README.md

 }
 ```

-To override the defaults simple pass a new config object into the forRoot function on the module like this:
+To override the defaults, simply pass a new config object into the forRoot function on the module like this:

 ```typescript
 import { BrowserModule } from '@angular/platform-browser';